What is performance management?

 So what can companies do to outperform their competition?

 During recent years, the role of the human resources department has undergone very drastic changes.
 Now the Human resource department has expended to evaluate the performance of employees.
 All this has been possible by this system called the human resource management system or HRMS.
 It comes with several modules and functionalities which automate many mundane tasks of the HR department.
-One among them is the performance management system – a powerful and strategic tool used by organizations to track employees’ performance.
+One among them is the performance management software – a powerful and strategic tool used by organizations to track employees’ performance.
 Which ultimately helps companies in achieving their performance targets, with the use of this system, the performance of the workforce can be maximized.
 As the recession happening almost every year, maximizing the performance of employees can be the biggest competitive advantage for any company.

 A good Performance management system can smoothen the hectic process of tracking and improving the performance of the workforce.
 Which in the end turns out to be the biggest competitive advantage any company can have, especially when there is very little or no differentiation in businesses.